shuojiangcn/AutoTRIZ-Repository/README.md

 Please visit www.autotriz.ai for the test use of AutoTRIZ.

 This repo contains the following materials:
-- The fixed Knolwedge Base of AutoTRIZ;
-- Backend Prompts of AutoTRIZ;
 - The TRIZ Case Base: TRIZ case studies collected from textbooks.

 ### Related Publications